 Help yourself get back in the groove by leaving clues.
 These make it easier for you to pick up where you left off.

-Maybe you take a few seconds to write five key words before taking care of the interruption.
+Maybe you take a few seconds to write five keywords before handling the interruption.

 Or start each work session with an outline so you know where you’re going.